gloriagoeun/relief-robot/README.md

 | Write up for explaining your comparator  | 2      |
 | Appropriate comments                     | 1      |
 | JavaDoc + style                          | 1      |

+## Submitting your work
+Double-check that your work is indeed pushed in Github and appears on Gradescope!
+It is your responsibility to ensure that you do so before the deadline.
+Don't forget to commit and push your changes as you go.
+Also make sure to submit your write-up as a pdf for the Moral Machine activity on Gradescope!